How Traders Identify and Trade Bull and Bear Flag Patterns

 A take-profit target is based on the length of the flagpole.
 Traders measure the distance between the start of the trend and the end of the flag and place the same distance from the breakout trendline in the trend direction.

 The rule can be changed if the flagpole is too long for the timeframe you trade in.
 As the trend can’t exist indefinitely, a reversal will occur anyway.
 The larger the flagpole, the more likely the price will reverse before reaching the target.
-In this case, you may consider using trailing take-profit orders and close your trade partially.
+In this case, you may consider using trailing take-profit orders and partially closing your trade.

 Stop Loss